 found 0 vulnerabilities

-All the above npm install commands updates to package.json and installs to node_module project.
+All the above npm install commands to update to package.json and installs to the node_module project.

 package.json: